jeffreycentex/jeffreycentex.github.io/_tabs/about.md

 Yeah, all those contradictions.
 That's me.

+I'm also a member of the local emergency preparedness community - New Braunfels Community Emergency Response Team (CERT) and working on becoming a part of the NBCERT SAR Team (drone and communications), TDEM RACES (Radio Amateur Civil Emergency Serive), and Air Force MARS 65th Wing.

 ### How to contact me?

 Easiest way is email:  jeffrey -at- jeffreyrandow -dot- org  (You know what to do)